Home » How Does the MCAT Score Work? A Clear Breakdown of MCAT Scoring

 Since the MCAT is given tens of thousands of times per year across numerous locations, they cannot curve based on individual cohorts.
 This is a good thing!
 This means no matter what time of the year you take the MCAT, or how many exceptionally smart people seem to be taking the exam alongside you on test day, your score on a certain day will be the same as if you took the exam alongside, say, a cohort of cute, cuddly puppies.

 Bottom line: your MCAT score is only reflective of you and how you did on the sections compared to large swaths of historical data of how students did across many exam forms.
+This scoring algorithm uses historical performance data rather than test-day competition as part of what determines MCAT scaled score outcomes.
 So, no need for silent competition between you and the other test takers on test day – imagine yourself in a room of adorable test-taking puppies (or another cute animal of your choice).

 Section Scoring Process